The city of Seaside had the opportunity to get the jump on the state in enacting a single-use plastic bag ban.

 Councilor Tita Montero said a local ban enacted earlier than the state ban could prove a hardship to local merchants, who have already purchased supplies for the year.

 “For that reason, I truly believe the state is right with the January 2020 issue,” Montero said.
-“I personally am of the opinion, the state has done our job, we have done our job, and we should let the state law prevail.”
+“I personally am of the opinion, the state has done their job, we have done our job, and we should let the state law prevail.”

 Other councilors echoed these comments.
 “Why have an ordinance if we have to completely rewrite it?”
 Randy Frank said.
 “The state’s will completely supersede this.
 That creates a lot of extra work for city staff.”